deyemiobaa/tailwindcss_custom_form_validation/README.md

 <!-- ... -->
 ```

-For the email field we are using a standard regex pattern that checks for a valid email address.
-This regular expression matches email addresses that have a username consisting of one or more lowercase letters, digits, dots, underscores, percent signs, plus signs, and hyphens, followed by an at symbol, a domain name consisting of one or more lowercase letters, digits, dots, and hyphens, a period, and a TLD consisting of two or more lowercase letters.
+For the email field, we are using a standard regex pattern that checks for a valid email address.

 For the password field, we are using a regex pattern that checks for a password with a minimum of 7 characters.